After nearly 9 months of blissful anticipation (and sometimes trepidation), our son was finally brought to this world one fateful day in April.

-Prior to my pregnancy, we had an inkling of the cost associated with child-rearing.
+Before my pregnancy, we had an inkling of the cost associated with child-rearing.
 Nearly everybody who actually knows what’s what on r/financialindependence proclaims that having babies significantly delays FIRE plans (among other life plans), but we were determined to not let money influence our reproductive choices.

-For the purpose of this blog post, I dusted off the good ol’ calculator, and tallied up all of our child-related expenses thus far – not counting taxes or shipping costs to keep things straightforward – the results … shocked me.
+For the purpose of this blog post, I dusted off the good ol’ calculator and tallied up all of our child-related expenses thus far – not counting taxes or shipping costs to keep things straightforward – the results … shocked me.